-LEWT: The London Exploratory Workshop in Testing
+The London Exploratory Workshop in Testing

-LEWT is an exploratory workshop.
+LEWT is an exploratory peer workshop.
 We take the view that discussions are more interesting than lectures.
 We enjoy diverse ideas, and limit some activities in order to work with more ideas.

 Currently, the workshop is structured as a series of short talks, each followed by a longer discussion.
 The workshop is one day long.
 Most participants will make a short presentation, and talks and discussions are time-limited.
 New talks can be added at any time; participants prioritise the talks as the day goes on.

 Attendance is by application and invitation.
 People who have been to the previous LEWT have first claim on seats.
 Attendees are expected, but not required, to have a brief talk.
 We have space for two people with less than two year’s experience – they’re not expected to have a talk, but are otherwise full participants.
+We share the costs of room and food, and no one charges or is paid for their time or expenses.

-Major differences between LEWT and LAWST:
+Major differences between LEWT and LAWST™:

 - LEWT has many talks, and limits discussion in order to move to the next talk.